Kylie Sayce NP

 1. The Wrong Condition May Be Being Treated

+One common reason symptoms continue is that treatment has been focused on the wrong diagnosis.
 For example, recurrent itching or burning is not always thrush, and discharge or odour is not always bacterial vaginosis (BV).

 Other conditions that may cause similar symptoms include: